mozilla-ai/lumigator/lumigator/infra/mzai/helm/lumigator/README.md

 In the near future, a new version of this chart will be released, which will be able to deploy a minimal version of all the required tools.

+## Mistral API key management

+If the Mistral API is used, there are two ways to provide it to Lumigator:

+* Using an existing Secret, whose name will be specified in property `existingMistralAPISecret`
+* Using an explicit Mistral key in property `mistralAPIKey`, which will be added in a new Secret

+> [!NOTE]
+> Both properties cannot be set at the same time.

 ## Values

 | Key | Default | Description |